bjornua/fgpilot/README.md

 # fgpilot
-A custom autopilot for the flight simulator softare "FlightGear"
+A custom autopilot for the flight simulator software "FlightGear"